*This article was updated Jan. 2019

 Under TCJA, there are seven tax brackets, which are lower than the previous seven tax brackets.

-You may have recently noticed your net paycheck is more.
-That is because the new withholding tables are now effective, and employers are withholding less.
+You probably noticed your net paycheck is more.
+That is because the new withholding tables are effective, and employers are withholding less.
 Additionally, the default tax withholding rate on bonuses or other supplemental income is now 22%.
 A word of caution: the 22% federal income tax withholdings may not sufficiently cover your federal income tax liability.

 For example, imagine a situation in which the husband has taxable W-2 earnings of $85,000 and the wife has taxable W-2 earnings of $105,000, plus she receives a $25,000 bonus.
 The bonus will only have 22% withheld for federal income taxes, but the couple will be in the 24% bracket.
 Thus, they will likely owe more in income taxes when they file their return.